How Much Does a Trip To Hawaii Cost for a Family of Four (2026 Prices)

 If you’re looking for a luxury resort or a value hotel, we have some ideas for you.
 Check out the videos below of Waikiki resorts and hotels from your favorite YouTubers.

 To help save money, we book our rental cars through Discount Hawaii Car Rental.
-We always get the best prices and you reserve a car with the major car rental companies.
+We always get the best prices, and you can reserve a car with the major car rental companies.
 There’s also no need to pre-pay your reservation.

-For this estimate, we used Discount Hawaii Car Rental and received a price for a 10-day rental in a standard-size car to be $1,006.
+For this estimate, we used Discount Hawaii Car Rental and received a quote of $650 for a 10-day rental in a standard-size car.

-Let’s factor in a tank of gas for $100 and parking fees at a Waikiki hotel.
-The parking fees, even without valet, are stiff at $35 a night.
-The total for parking and fuel is $450
+Let’s factor in a $150 tank of gas and parking fees at a Waikiki hotel.
+The parking fees, even without valet, are stiff at $55 a night plus tax.
+The total for parking and fuel is $670.

 Hawaii car rental guides: